MALEDICTIS

 - For the EP, all songs were written, mixed, and published in Milwaukee, Wisconsin.
 Many parts were recorded there, too.
 Some other parts were recorded in other parts of Wisconsin.
 Other states include Illinois, Vermont, and Massachusetts.
 Other countries include Canada, England, Portugal, Poland, Macedonia, Italy, Uruguay, Sweden, and Switzerland.
 All of the recordings were mastered in New York. 🇺🇸🇨🇦🏴🇵🇹🇵🇱🇲🇰🇮🇹🇺🇾🇸🇪🇨🇭

-- For songs released after the debut EP, recordings are more focused on local Milwaukee musicians, but still include out-of-state and international talents.
+- For songs released after the debut EP, recordings are more focused on local Milwaukee musicians, but sometimes include out-of-state and international talents.

 What is "real" and what is "fake?"